abhishek-kumar-code/Redfish_Public/WhitePaper.md

 Note that even if they are marked writable, that doesn't necessarily indicate that a property can be written as implementations can allow the property to be read-only.

+The permission on a complex type property is the default permission for all properties within the complex type that does not have "Permissions" annotation.
+For example SubnetMask property in IPv4Address complex type has no "Permissions" annotation.
+IPv4Addresses property in EthernetInterface is of type IPv4Address.
+If IPv4Addresses has "OData.Permission/Read" annotation, then SubnetMask becomes read-only.
+If IPv4Addresses has "OData.Permission/ReadWrite" annotation, then SubnetMask becomes read-write.
+For clarity, the best practice is to define "Permissions" annotation for all properties within the complex type.

 Semantics on Redfish PUT/PATCH are such that attempting to update a non-writable property isn't treated as an error.
 An implementation of a Redfish Service will return a 200 with Extended Error Information indicating which properties were unable to be updated.

 ## Extended Error Response